 A monthly housing allowance is paid directly to the student at the beginning of each month for the previous month.
 The housing allowance is prorated by the student’s length of service percentage and the student's rate of pursuit (enrollment).

-For training beginning on or after August 1, 2018, the monthly housing allowance payments are based on the Department of Defense’s Basic Allowance for Housing (BAH) for an “E-5 with dependents” for the zip code of the campus or training location where the student has a majority of classes.
+For training beginning on or after August 1, 2018, the monthly housing allowance payments are based on the Department of Defense’s Basic Allowance for Housing (BAH) for an “E-5 with dependents” for the zip code of the campus or training location where the student physically attends the majority of their classes.

 Active duty personnel (including those on terminal leave) and their spouses utilizing transferred entitlement are not eligible for the housing allowance.
 Once separated from active duty, students (and their spouses) will become eligible to receive the monthly housing allowance on the first day of the month following separation.